 Chinese government makes it difficult to transfer money overseas

-The emigration might seem like the perfect choice for wealthy Chinese, given the mentioned circumstances, but it’s not to easy, as the Chinese government wants to protect country’s economic development, not letting Chinese millionaires transfer money overseas.
+Emigration might seem like the perfect choice for wealthy Chinese, given the mentioned circumstances, but it’s not too easy, as the Chinese government wants to protect the country’s economic development, not letting Chinese millionaires transfer money overseas.

-As you can see in the video, many Chinese find it difficult to move their assets overseas, as the government doesn’t want to loose their wealth.
+As you can see in the video, many Chinese find it difficult to move their assets overseas, as the government doesn’t want to lose their wealth.

 How to attract Chinese investment?
 Intelligent & targeted lead generation is the solution.

 The answer is online, well certainly initially.
 The online ecosystem is completely unique in China, this is mainly because it is separated from the rest of the web by the ‘Great Chinese Firewall’.
 This has essentially ‘ring-fenced’ the largest online population on the planet and produced an array of unique Chinese platforms catering specifically to the Chinese user.

 The answer to attracting Chinese investment is to understand:

 - Where and how they are searching for information